-In this paper, we have studied unbiased estimation of a sparse vector in white Gaussian noise within a frequentist setting.
+We have studied unbiased estimation of a sparse vector in white Gaussian noise within a frequentist setting.
 As we have seen, without the assumption of sparsity, there exists only a single unbiased estimator.
-However, the addition of a sparsity assumption yields a rich family of unbiased estimators.
+By contrast, with the assumption of sparsity, there exists a rich family of unbiased estimators.
 The analysis of the performance of these estimators has been the primary goal of this paper.
 We first demonstrated that there exists no uniformly minimum variance unbiased estimator, i.e., no single unbiased estimator is optimal for all parameter values.
-Consequently, we focused on analyzing the Barankin bound (BB), i.e., the MSE of the locally minimum variance unbiased estimator, or equivalently, the smallest MSE achievable by an unbiased estimator for each value of the sparse vector.
+Consequently, we focused on analyzing the BB, i.e., the MSE of the locally minimum variance unbiased estimator, or equivalently, the smallest MSE achievable by an unbiased estimator for each value of the sparse vector.

-For the sparse estimation problem considered, as for most estimation problems, the BB cannot be computed precisely.
+For the sparse estimation problem considered, as for most estimation problems, the BB cannot be computed exactly.
 However, we demonstrated that it can be characterized quite accurately using numerical lower and upper bounds.
 Furthermore, we derived simple closed-form lower and upper bounds which are somewhat looser than the numerical bounds.
-These closed-form bounds allow an estimation of the threshold region separating the low-SNR and high-SNR regimes, and they indicate the asymptotic behavior of the BB at high SNR.
-In particular, a notable conclusion is that the high-SNR behavior of the BB depends solely on the value of the smallest nonzero component of the sparse vector.
+These closedform bounds allow an estimation of the threshold region separating the low-SNR and high-SNR regimes, and they indicate the asymptotic behavior of the BB at high SNR.
+In particular, a notable conclusion is that the high-SNR behavior of the BB depends solely on the value of the smallest nonzero entry of the sparse vector.

-While the unbiasedness property is intuitively appealing and related to several desirable asymptotic features of an estimator [6], one can often obtain biased estimators which outperform any unbiased estimator [13-15].
+While the unbiasedness property is intuitively appealing and related to several desirable asymptotic features of an estimator [6], one can often obtain biased estimators which outperform any unbiased estimator [13]-[15].
 Thus, it is interesting to note that some of the conclusions obtained from our analysis of unbiased estimators appear to provide insight into the behavior of standard biased estimators.
-In particular, we saw that the behavior of two commonly used biased estimators at high SNR corresponds to the predictions of our unbiased bounds, not only in terms of the asymptotically achievable MSE but also in certain finer details, such as the SNR range of the threshold region and the fact that the convergence to the high-SNR regime depends primarily on the value of the smallest nonzero component of the sparse vector, rather than on the entire vector.
-This gives additional merit to the analysis of achievable estimation performance within the unbiased setting.
+In particular, we saw that the behavior of two commonly used biased estimators at high SNR corresponds to the predictions made by our unbiased bounds, not only in terms of the asymptotically achievable MSE but also in certain finer details, such as the SNR range of the threshold region and the fact that the convergence to the high-SNR regime depends primarily on the value of the smallest nonzero entry of the sparse vector, rather than on the entire vector.
+This provides an additional motivation for the analysis of achievable estimation performance within the unbiased setting.

-APPENDIX A

-PROOF OF THEOREM 1
+APPENDIX A PROOF OF THEOREM 1